chipmuenk/pyfixp/README.md

 Most routines operate on scalars and arrays alike, currently the following operations are supported:

-- (Re)Quantization ('floor', 'round', 'fix')
-- Wrap-around or saturation behaviour for overflows ('wrap' or 'sat')
+- (Re)Quantization ('floor', 'round', 'fix') with two's complement wrap around ('wrap') or saturation behaviour ('sat' )
 - Conversion of binary, hex, decimal, CSD format strings to float and vice versa

 ![Screenshot](img/pyfixp_screenshot.png)

+(Re-)quantizers read and write numpy scalars and arrays, allowing easy interfacing to e. g. float stimuli and matplotlib plotting.
+Fixpoint and format conversion behaviour and the number of integer and fractional bits is controlled with dictionaries.

 ## Example
-Conversion is controlled with dictionaries, in the following example a quantizer is defined with an output format of 0 integer bits and 3 fractional bits, overflows are wrapped around in two's complement style ("wrap") and additional fractional bits are simply truncated ("floor"):
+In the following example a quantizer is defined with an output format of 0 integer bits and 3 fractional bits, overflows are wrapped around in two's complement style ("wrap") and additional fractional bits are simply truncated ("floor"):